disk91/stm32-s2lp-sigfox/README.md

 Clone the [STM32 ItSdk repository](https://github.com/ingeniousthings/stm32-it-sdk) in the Project root directory to add the needed sdk dependencies.

+# CubeMx configuration

+The Cube MX configuration is provided in the project.
+Some important key point for custom confguration
+- EXTI interrupt needs to be activated
+- S2LP/GPIO3 -> PC0 have a pull-up

 # License

 This code and ItSdk are under GPLv3.
 You can use it freely, you can modify, redistribute but *you must* to publish your source code.
 Other licenses can be obtained by contacting me on [disk91.com](https://www.disk91.com)